 Frequently Asked Questions on Disaster Management Paragraph

 Why is disaster management important for the people?

-Disaster management is important for people and the government to prevent the nation from the hazardous consequences of the disaster which can be both man-made and natural.
+Disaster management is important for people and the government to prevent the nation from the hazardous consequences of the disaster, which can be either man-made or natural.
 In order to reduce the effects of disasters and save numerous lives, it is essential to be aware of disaster management.

 What is meant by disaster management?

-Disaster management refers to the emergency remedies taken during the disasters to reduce the effects of natural and man-made disasters.
+Disaster management refers to the emergency remedies taken to reduce the effects of natural and man-made disasters.